wazuh/wazuh-documentation/source/learning-wazuh/replace-stock-rule.rst

 Change the rules
 ================

-The Wazuh Ruleset is maintained by Wazuh, Inc. and is contributed to by the Wazuh community.
-These stock rules are located in various files in ``/var/ossec/ruleset/rules/`` on the Wazuh manager and should not be edited in that location because they are overwritten when you upgrade Wazuh manager.
+The `Wazuh Ruleset <https://github.com/wazuh/wazuh/ruleset>` is maintained by Wazuh, Inc. and is contributed to by the Wazuh community.
+These stock rules are located in various files in ``/var/ossec/ruleset/rules/`` on the Wazuh Manager and should not be edited in that location because they are overwritten when you upgrade it.

 Custom changes to the ruleset must be done within files in the  ``/var/ossec/etc/rules/`` folder.
 In order to change a default rule, then the ``overwrite="yes"`` option must be used when declaring the rule.